Distant Healer - Give yourself the gift of healing energy, the wisdom to accept it,|

-Tsunami appeal is the fastest disaster fundraiser in history
+The Tsunami appeal is the fastest and largest disaster fundraiser in history

-The massive tsunami in the Indian Ocean has been described by relief experts as one of the worst natural disasters in recent history.
-But the appeal has proved to be the fastest fund raiser in history.
+The massive tsunami in the Indian Ocean has been described by relief experts as one of the worst natural disasters in the history of mankind.
+But the appeal has also proved to be the fastest fund raiser in history.
 Thank You!

 The British Government's donation, raised from an initial 15 million to 50 million pounds (1 Jan 2005) has been dwarfed by the 60 million pounds (upgraded to 76 million pounds on 4 Jan 2005 and again to 100 million on 6 Jan) collected from the general public, from phone donations, online donations, street and shop collections.